jeff-luszcz/MagLoopTuner/README.md

 This allows you to tune your mag loop slowly from a different room or across the room.

+If needed, using Facetime or a phone call between two phones can allow you to tune even if you can't be in the same room as the computer.

 To stop, hit Control-C in the shell window to stop the script

+If errors occur you may hear the script read the error message or giberish.
+If this happens make sure no other applications are using the same serial port, or that the hamlib connection values are correct